jaigouk/zero-to-dockerized-meteor-cluster/README.md

 to get the ip address of the machine, type `boot2docker ip 2> /dev/null`

-and replicaca set name in the image is `dbReplicaSet`
+and replica set name in the image is `dbReplicaSet`

 According to [mongodb doc](http://docs.mongodb.org/manual/reference/connection-string/), url format to access replica set is